NadimGhaznavi/corinna/README.md

 - `home.html` &mdash; The layout for your landing-page / home-page / index-page. [[More Info.](#home-layout)]
 - `page.html` &mdash; The layout for your documents that contain FrontMatter, but are not posts.
 Example about.md page.
 - `post.html` &mdash; The layout for your posts.
-- `galley.html` &mdash; The layout for a image galley.
+- `gallery.html` &mdash; The layout for a image gallery.

 #### Home Layout